Maximizing Hypertrophy: Optimal Training Frequency

 What is training frequency?

-Training frequency refers to how often a muscle group or body part is trained within a given time period, typically within a week.
+Training frequency refers to how often a muscle group or body part is targeted in your training program, usually measured on a weekly basis.

 How does training frequency impact hypertrophy?